bernii/IrisRecognition/README.rst

 * As application uses SWT library that comes with Eclipse you have to add it to your classpath.
 * For MS Windows users: you can use start.bat to start the application. ( it adds required libraries to class path and starts the app )
-* It also uses jhlabs.com image processing library for polar coordinates transform ( all libs included in lib subdirectory )
+* It also uses jhlabs.com image processing library for polar coordinates transform ( all libs included in libs subdirectory )

 Prereqs:
 ============